fwbrasil/zoot/README.md

 This is the buzzword of the moment and zoot uses non-blocking asynchronous IO.

-## Ok, now all services in the world must provide Api traits?
+## Api files should rule the world?

+Probably not. :)

 If the client and server are using scala and zoot, it is a big win to reuse the Api traits to invoke the services.
-If not, just write by your own.
+If not, just write them by your own.
 Anyway you need to specify how to invoke services.